steel-scene/steel-scene/README.md

 ## Features

+- Animate existing sites from localhost using the devtools
+- Build animations without thinking about specific frameworks

+## Why use SteelScene?

-- Create animations using plain HTML or JSON
+- Human readable code in HTML or JSON
 - Zero config

-## Why use BlueUnicorn?

-- Build animations without thinking about specific frameworks

 > Power this project up with 🌟s,  [^ star it please](https://github.com/steel-scene/steel-scene/stargazers).